GMDU/zoglin/README.md

 ```

 ## Resources
-Resources represent JSON configuration files within a datapack.
+Resources represent non-mcfunction resources within a datapack, such as JSON files.

-They can be defined using the `res` keyword.
-It takes a resource type,
+Resources are defined using the `res` keyword, followed by a resource type.

+### JSON
+For JSON resources, after the resource type, a name can be specified,
-followed by its name, then a block containing JSON.
+followed then by a JSON block.

 The JSON block is compatible with JSON5, which will be converted to plain
 JSON at compile time.